openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

     Since Ansible has several layers of variable precedence, with additional criterion of scope, the variable names should be checked for possible name space conflicts.

+Default variable values should be constants, and contain as little logic as possible otherwise.
+The variable defaults should therefore avoid Jinja templating or use of filters.

+The default variable values must be viable, so the role can run without failure with no adjustement from the operator, at least in minimal scenario.
+Invoking role without any parameters specified, should be possible.

 Conditionals
 ++++++++++++